MicheleValfre/MPI_LinearEquationsSolver/README.md

 The following is a linear equations system solver developed for a university project.
 Both the sequential and parallel versions of the code are included.

 ## Build
+In order to build both the solver and the test suite, run the followings:
 ```
+git submodules init
+git submodules update
 mkdir build
 make
 ```